Articles on: Amazon Marketplace (Prestashop)

 Marketplaces handle these two elements separately:

-On Amazon, if a product already exists, you can create an offer linked to that product.
+If a product already exists in the Amazon catalog but is not yet present in your seller account, you can create an offer linked to this existing product.

-This process is called matching: your offer is connected to an existing product listing.
+This process is called matching: your offer is then associated with an already listed Amazon product.

 In PrestaShop, there is no technical distinction between a product and an offer.